NCEAS/eml/docs/eml-validation-refs.md

   it MUST not have an `id` attribute itself
 - If an `additionalMetadata` element references another using a child `describes` element, another element with that value in its `id` attribute MUST exist in the document
+- If a customUnit is referenced in a document, it must have a corresponding STMML unit definition in the document with a matching @id

 ## Validation algorithm